Brooklyn Style Interior - Design Tips and Inspiration

 -

-Brooklyn style interior design blends vintage finds, industrial touches, and cozy comfort.
-Look for exposed brick, layered textiles, raw woods, and unique art for a welcoming, lived-in vibe that feels both urban and personal.
+Brooklyn style interior design combines vintage look, industrial elements and homey feel.
+Look for exposed brick, layered textiles, raw woods and unique art to achieve that welcoming look of lived-in elegance.

 -